-•recv can be an integer, which is the number of bytes to receive, or a mutable buffer, which will be filled with received bytes.
+- •recv can be an integer, which is the number of bytes to receive, or a mutable buffer, which will be filled with received bytes. - •timeout is the timeout in milliseconds to wait for the receive.

 Return value: if recv is an integer then a new buffer of the bytes received, otherwise the same buffer that was passed in to recv.